cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CLASSROOM.3.1v0.1
 Roster import with Clever SHOULD be turned off.

-- *Rationale:* If your organization does not use Clever, allowing roster import could create a way to for data to be inputted into the organization's environment which allows from unauthorized data in the system.
+- _Rationale:_ If your organization does not use Clever, allowing roster import could create a way to for data to be inputted into the organization's environment which allows from unauthorized data in the system.
 If your organization does use Clever, then roster import may be enabled.
-- *Last Modified:* September 28, 2023
+- _Last modified:_ September 28, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1199: Trusted Relationship](https://attack.mitre.org/techniques/T1199/)